r-data-science/apptemplate1/README.md

 ## Shiny App via R Package

-This is a working demo of a single shiny app fully wrapped into an R package.
-It is intended to be used as a comprehensive example, demo, and template for a shiny app that has full test coverage with workflows that include end-to-end shiny app unit tests as well as automated deployment via docker container.
+This is a working demo of (and template for) a single shiny app fully wrapped into an R package that is complete with unit testing, code coverage, and end-to-end shiny app testing with shinytest2.

 #### Single-App R Package Benefits